The power of iterations

 Before closing the article let's remember what we all probably know, extremes are bad!
 So, although we have checked the benefits of having small iterations, don't go to the opposite end and deliver unpolished features.

-To sum up, I hope I can open your mind about why other topics are important to be aware of when developing apart from the coding.
+To sum up, I hope I can open your mind to why other topics are important to be aware of when developing apart from coding.
 As a frontend developer (and wanna-be Product Manager) I started to look into these matters more often, and I must say they are truly making my coding skills and work more impactful than before.